FajraKatviro/FKFramework3/features/README.md

 **content**

-Invoke qt rcc compiler with no compression option and place resources to 'bundled' data location Add required *.qrc files to CONTENT variable to use this feature
+Invokes qt rcc compiler with no compression option and place resources to 'bundled' data location.
+  Add required *.qrc files to CONTENT variable to use this feature

 **modules**